aleksandracodes/CI_PP4_Workout_Planner/README.md

 - [Am I Responsive](http://ami.responsivedesign.is/) was used to create the multi-device mock-up at the top of this README.md file
 - [Balsamiq](https://balsamiq.com/) to create the projects wireframes
 - [Bootstrap v5.1.3](https://getbootstrap.com/).
 This project uses the Bootstrap library for UI components (Buttons, Card, Footer, Modal, Pagination, Navbar)
+- [Canva](https://www.canva.com/) was used to create a background image
 - [Cloudinary](https://cloudinary.com/) to store static files
 - [Favicon.io](https://favicon.io) for making the site favicon
 - [Chrome dev tools](https://developers.google.com/web/tools/chrome-devtools/) was used for debugging of the code and checking site for responsiveness